setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/setmy-info-scripts-backlog.md

 1. Development and production helpers shell scripts writing and building with CMake, make and rpmbuild.
 2. Different software domains have scripts under submodules/folders in single repo.
 3. 3 times code reviews and fixes round.
+4. Setup not needed, buildable project is ready.
+Only coding.
+5. Constant communication in Slack

 ## Deadline